marsh249/interview-tool/README.md

-This is a simple tool to help prepare for a AI Engineering Interview.
+This is a simple tool to help prepare for an AI Engineering Interview.